Vunnupyx/clight/user-docs/docs/Energy.md

 ## Tariff

-Tariff is used on the Energy counter to categorize energy usage for better analysis.
+Tariff is used on the Energy meter to categorize energy usage for better analysis.
 These are called tariffs, and there are 4 tariffs available:

 - Tariff 1 (T1): STANDBY
 - Tariff 2 (T2): READY_FOR_PROCESSING